danja/hyperdata-static/danny.ayers.name/codice-fiscale/README.md

 I try the algorithm manually.
 I get M. (I think now I was using the odd table for the even characters).

-Bloody hell, sort this out.
-Ok, check the easier bits manually, code up the rest.
+Grr.
+Ok, check the easier bits manually, script the rest.

 ## Easier Bits